DanielGT500/pacman-game/README.md

 # pacman-game
-A game I've been on as a project as part of my learning with <a href="www.scrimba.com">Scrimba</a> to become a web developer.
+A game I've been working on as a project as part of my learning with <a href="www.scrimba.com">Scrimba</a> to become a web developer.

 The game is controllable with the arrow keys on the keyboard.
 My customisations of the base game include: